Fun with link-functions

 # prediction of individual responses, with sigma

-# matrix with n_samples x n_observations
+# matrix with n_samples (rows) x n_observations (cols)

 using tidybayes